abyssswatcher/gobarber-api/README.md

 ## Installation

-First you need to install NodeJS, Yarn and PostgreSQL
+First of all you need to install NodeJS, Yarn, PostgreSQL and MongoDB

 1. Install all dependencies.